 Each marketing strategy calls for time and effort.
 Attribute-based processing, however, requires much more effort on part of the consumer.

 Buyer patterns are also dependent upon perceived roles that are acquired via social processes.
-The roles create a person’s need for things to enable them carry out these roles, improve performance, facilitate attainment, or symbolizes a relationship.
+The roles create a person’s need for things to enable them to carry out these roles, improve performance, facilitate attainment, or symbolizes a relationship.

 In many cases, consumers take very little effort for evaluating the products.
-“Habitual evaluation” refers to a situation where consumers ignores branding and promotion of products and services in a store, maybe because of loyalty towards the brand, shortage of time, or other reasons.
+“Habitual evaluation” refers to a situation where consumers ignore branding and promotion of products and services in a store, maybe because of loyalty towards the brand, shortage of time, or other reasons.

-Evaluating all the marketing information could be time consuming if it’s done every time an individual visits a shop.
+Evaluating all the marketing information could be time-consuming if it’s done every time an individual visits a shop.

-It will be a mistake to depend upon traditional wisdom when business managers start to evaluate consumer behavior, particularly when the actual activity can be studied.
+It will be a mistake to depend upon traditional wisdom when business managers start to evaluate consumer behaviour, particularly when the actual activity can be studied.
 Where are they while buying certain items?
 What’s the time of use?
 Who accompanies them while purchasing an item?
 Why do they prefer a particular time to buy their stuff and not others?
 Business managers must determine the key needs satisfied by that service so as to sell it off.

 There are two major ways for evaluating the motivation behind customer purchases: by intensity (how much they want), and by direction (what they want).
 Direction means what customers want from a product or service.
 For instance, if the customer is buying a pain reliever he/she may buy one that’s cheaper.
 But if what they want is a quick reliever, they may probably pay more that serves the purpose.
 Marketers have to understand the main motivation behind all types of product or service and zero in on the target group.

-Intensity, the other way of evaluating customer behavior, refers to whether the buyer’s interest in a product or service is enough compelling to make them go out and purchase it.
+Intensity, the other way of evaluating customer behaviour, refers to whether the buyer’s interest in a product or service is enough compelling to make them go out and purchase it.
 Effective marketing can generate such intensity.
 The “Aren’t you hungry?” campaign by Burger King that aired on TV was compelling enough for people to venture out late at night and buy burgers.
 Understanding customer motivation is the ideal way for learning how to enhance buyer incentive.

 While it’s easy to speculate all these elements, it’s much harder to research the motivating factors for a given product.
-It’s rare that customers’ reasons to but some product or service marketing campaign could be perfectly determine via direct questions.
+It’s rare that customers’ reasons to but some product or service marketing campaign could be perfectly determined via direct questions.
 Researchers have to set up other ways to dig out the information.
 Questions like “What’s your opinion about your friends reacting to the marketing campaign?”
 Consumers are unlikely to admit the effects of marketing efforts on them.
 But they are often ready to speculate the effects on other persons.
 And they mostly answer their own responses.

 Remember, marketing strategies can significantly impact the daily lives of consumers.
 They act as a source of information for new products and services that are introduced in the market.
 The strategies also influence the way people perceive things, their thoughts, attitude, beliefs, and finally their buying decision.

-There are several way by which a customer is exposed to various promotional and marketing tactics every day.
+There are several ways by which a customer is exposed to various promotional and marketing tactics every day.
 TV alone accounts for more than six hours of commercials each week.
 Besides TV, customers can get information from other mass media like, newspapers, magazines, radio etc. What method the company adopts will depend upon the marketing strategy.